Lackenvil-Walker/Forex-Insight-AI/DEPLOYMENT.md

-# ForexAI Docker Deployment Guide
+# Forex Edge Docker Deployment Guide

-This guide explains how to deploy ForexAI to your own server using Docker.
+This guide explains how to deploy Forex Edge to your own server using Docker.

 ## Prerequisites